1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: He served as the first British Governor of Sindh (1843–47).

-78. The Talpur Amirs after defeat were:
+78. The Talpur Amirs after defeat were__________.

 A) Executed